Christmas Time Is Here

-"Christmas Time Is Here" is a popular Christmas standard written by Vince Guaraldi and Lee Mendelson for the 1965 television special A Charlie Brown Christmas, one of the first animated Christmas specials produced for network television in the United States.
+"Christmas Time Is Here" is a popular Christmas standard written by Vince Guaraldi and Lee Mendelson for the 1965 CBS television special A Charlie Brown Christmas, one of the first animated Christmas specials produced for network television in the United States.

 Two versions were included on the album A Charlie Brown Christmas: an instrumental version by the Vince Guaraldi Trio and a vocal version by choristers from St. Paul's Episcopal Church in San Rafael, California, who had previously performed with Guaraldi on At Grace Cathedral (1965).

 Background

 "Christmas Time Is Here" was composed by jazz pianist Vince Guaraldi to accompany the opening of the 1965 television special A Charlie Brown Christmas.
 It was originally written as an instrumental, but producer Lee Mendelson decided that the song needed lyrics.
 Mendelson recalled, "When we looked at the show about a month before it was to go on the air, I said, 'That's such a pretty melody; maybe we should try and find some people to put some lyrics to it.'"
 When he was unable to find someone available, he wrote the lyrics himself:

-The vocals for the song were provided by the children's choir at St. Paul's Episcopal Church in San Rafael.
-Guaraldi had previously performed with the ensemble at his May 1965 "jazz mass" performance at Grace Cathedral.
+The vocals for the song were provided by the children's choir at St. Paul's Episcopal Church in San Rafael, California.
+Guaraldi had previously performed with the ensemble at his May 1965 "jazz mass" performance at Grace Cathedral which was released album At Grace Cathedral.

 The song has since become a perennial Christmas classic.
 Drummer Jerry Granelli of the Vince Guaraldi Trio commented, "It's amazing: Vince finally wrote a standard.
 'Christmas Time Is Here' has been recorded as a standard, and Vince always wanted to write a standard.
 So he made it."